 Newly planted trees generally should not be fertilized for the first couple of years unless a soil test shows nutrient deficiencies.
-Fertilizers are salts which can harm tree roots by reducing water uptake.
 If a soil test shows that essential nutrients are missing, then fertilize with a low salt, slow release product designed to replace elements missing from the soil.